Jikkesh/A2Studio-BenhiveTask/README.md

 6. Set up PostgreSQL database and configure the connection string in `appsettings.json`:

+or

+ADDED LINK:
+I alreaady setup PostgreSQL on Render which I added the link in appSettings.json.
+Can use that too.

+FOR LOCAL:
 Fill your connection string in Program.cs.
 {
   "ConnectionStrings": {